ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 ```

-You can note that `die` has been annotated with the `noreturn` attribute.
+Note that `die` has been annotated with the `noreturn` attribute.
 This
-is a new feature of modern C++ that allows the compiler to take advantage of the
+is a new feature of C++ that allows the compiler to take advantage of the
 fact that `die` will *not* return, so no code will be executed after it has been
 called.
-This type of information used to be passed thru compiler specific
+This information was previously passed thru compiler specific
-annotations, but modern C++ provides a generic way to pass such information to
+annotations, but now C++ provides a generic way to pass such information to
 the different compilers.

-You need now to give a body to the `die` function.
-Open `lib/Matrix/Matrix.cpp`
+You also need to provide a body for the `die` function.

-and include at the top of the file:
+Open `lib/Matrix/Matrix.cpp` and include at the top of the file:

 - `<cstlib>` : to get the declaration of `exit` and `EXIT_FAILURE`
 - `<iostream>` : to get support for input/output, in order to emit useful
   information about the reason for exiting the program.

-Add `die`'s body has shown below:
+Add `die`'s body as shown below:

 {{< include-code CPP "content/learning-paths/cross-platform/matrix/projects/chapter-3/lib/Matrix/Matrix.cpp" >}}

-At this stage, the project should still build and compile --- check this for
+At this stage, the project should still build and compile, try it to confirm:
-yourself with:

 ```BASH
 cd build